Graduate Degree in

 Graduate Option Rep

-Caltech’s Computing + Mathematical Sciences Department offers an interdisciplinary program of graduate study in Applied and Computational Mathematics leading to a PhD degree.
+Caltech’s Computing & Mathematical Sciences department offers an interdisciplinary program of graduate study in applied and computational mathematics leading to the Ph.D. degree.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
-The fields of application include a wide range of areas such as fluid mechanics, materials science, mathematical biology, engineering applications, image processing, and mathematical finance.
-The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided by completion of the requirements for a PhD degree in applied and computational mathematics.
+The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
+The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided by completion of the requirements for a Ph.D. degree in applied and computational mathematics.

 The research areas and interests of the applied and computational mathematics faculty cover a broad spectrum, including nonlinear dynamics, computational biology, numerical analysis and scientific computing, computational and theoretical fluid mechanics, theoretical materials science, multiscale computations and homogenization theory, computational methods for electromagnetics and acoustics, statistics, signal and image processing, probability theory and stochastic analysis, and dynamical systems and geometric mechanics.
 As reflected by the faculty research activities, there is a strong emphasis on computational methods for solving challenging problems arising from engineering and scientific applications.

-A regular ACM colloquium provides the opportunity for visitors, faculty, and students to discuss current research in a variety of subfields within applied mathematics.
+A regular colloquium provides the opportunity for visitors, faculty, and students to discuss current research.

 All ACM students are required to take a total of 18 nine-unit courses at the graduate level (or the equivalent of 162 units) during their graduate study at Caltech.
-Among these 18 courses, the following core courses, typically taken during the student’s first year of study, are required: ACM 101, ACM 104, ACM 105 or Ma 110a, ACM 106 abc, ACM 116, and an application elective course.
+Among these 18 courses, the following core courses, typically taken during the student's first year of study, are required: ACM/IDS 101 ab, ACM 105, CMS/ACM/IDS 107, Ma 108 abc ACM/IDS 106ab, CMS/ACM/EE/IDS 117, and an application elective course.
 The application elective course in the first year is selected, with the recommendation of the student’s adviser, from among a wide range of courses offered by an outside option within the Institute.
+In addition, CMS 290 is required for all first year ACM graduate students during each term (fall/winter/spring).
 In the second and third years, students are expected to take graduate-level courses appropriate to their chosen research area.
-The remaining 81 units would normally include graduate-level ACM or CDS courses such as ACM 113, 201 abc, 210 abc, 216, 217, CDS 140 ab, 202, etc., as deemed appropriate to the student’s research program, and which must be selected in consultation with the student’s research adviser.
+The remaining courses towards the 162 unit requirement would normally include graduate-level ACM or CMS courses such as CMS/ACM/IDS 113, ACM 201, 210, ACM/IDS 216, ACM/EE/IDS 217, etc., as deemed appropriate to the student's research program, and which must be selected in consultation with the student's research adviser.

-Students who have already taken some of the required courses may use them to satisfy the course requirements, even though the units may not be used to satisfy the total unit requirement for the PhD degree.
-In addition, the student is required to enroll in ACM 290 for each quarter that he or she is in residence.
+Students who have already taken some of the required courses may use them to satisfy the course requirements, even though the units may not be used to satisfy the total unit requirement for the Ph.D. degree.

 Students are not admitted to work toward the master’s degree.
 The master’s degree may be awarded to an ACM student only in exceptional circumstances.
 Of the 135 units of graduate work required by Institute regulations, at least 81 units of advanced graduate work should be in applied mathematics.